 Verify email contacts in real-time

 As for keeping bad data off of your list, a quality email validation service should offer a real-time verifier that you can connect to all of your sign-up forms.
 When someone signs up with a low-quality address – or even if they make an error entering it in – it will not accept what they typed.
 This added protection ensures that you will reach real people, the very ones who will open your emails and contribute to your ROI goals.
+In the same way, make sure you add a SPF protection policy to your email account.
+This prevents hackers from sending unsolicited mails to your leads.

 Get permission first and your open rates will increase